Code-Institute-Submissions/David-Caffrey-Portfolio-Site/README.md

 ### Surface

 A modern look and feel through the use of soft pastel colors.
+Just a few animations to the cards(bootstrap) I used to add a little movement to the site without being overpowering visually.

 ## Technologies